sourcegraph/about/handbook/product/licensing.md

 - No user limit
 - Some people prefer OSS ideologically

-If someone is talking to Sales or CE and says they’re using the OSS version, they are 99% of the time using the free tier of Enterprise Sourcegraph.
-If they say they’re hitting a user limit, they’re using the free version of Sourcegraph, not Sourcegraph OSS.
+If someone is talking to Sales or CE and says they’re using the OSS version, they are 99% of the time using the free tier of Sourcegraph Enterprise.
+If they say they’re hitting a user limit, they’re using the free version of Sourcegraph Enterprise, not Sourcegraph OSS.

 ### Sourcegraph Enterprise